top of page

 Being alone doesn't equate with being lonely, I tell them.
 Solitude is something positive.
 It gives you inner peace and allows you to see and listen with your heart.
 Likewise, solo travel doesn't mean one is unwanted, abandoned, or is being anti-social.
 It is a personal choice driven by a yearning to experience the world in a different way.
 My motto is that solo travel is essential for personal growth and is food for the soul.

-Family travels, couple travels, and travel with a good of friends are all good.
+Family travels, couple travels, and travel with a group of friends are all good.
 Each carries its own merit.
 But since my "alone" time in Madrid, I had added solo travel to the roster.

 Different travel styles certainly have their own purpose, and I do believe that we should give ourselves the chance to experience each of them.
 But I must say, solo travel is one of my top choices.
 It could be the most daunting, but also the most rewarding.